To support the Egypt Centre, please click the button below

 Fig. 3: Dr. Kate Bosse-Griffiths with the collection housed in the science lab (1972).

-The collection, which became known as the Wellcome Museum, formally opened to the public in March 1976 (fig. 4) for two afternoons in each week of term (Thursdays and Fridays 2.30–4.30).
+The collection, which became known as the Wellcome Museum, formally opened to the public in June 1976 (fig. 4) for two afternoons in each week of term (Thursdays and Fridays 2.30–4.30).
 Some artefacts were also displayed at the Royal Institution of South Wales (now Swansea Museum).
-Within the University, while some cases were available, many artefacts were displayed unprotected and so in 1978–1979 additional display cases were purchased from the University reserve fund.
+Although a limited number of artefacts were displayed under protective conditions within the University, the majority were exposed.
+To enhance the preservation of these valuable items, the University acquired additional display cases using funds from its reserves during the academic year 1978–1979.
 In 1978 the collection was added to by items from the surplus of items from the Egypt Exploration Society excavations, including many from Amarna, which were distributed by the British Museum.
 Additionally, in 1982 the Twenty-first Dynasty coffin of the Chantress of Amun, Iwesemhesetmut, was transferred from the Royal Albert Memorial Museum in Exeter (fig. 5).

 Fig. 4: Official opening of the Wellcome Museum in 1976.
 Left to right: Prof. Gwyn Griffiths, Prof. Robert Steel (University Principal), Dr. Kate Bosse-Griffiths, Mayoress and Mayor of Swansea, Harry James.